Skip to main content

 Pricing is half the battle.
 The other half is getting found.
 ToolOrbit AI tools for ecommerce include a Listing Generator that creates marketplace-optimized titles, descriptions, and tags; a Keyword Analyzer that surfaces long-tail search terms buyers actually use; a Competitor Tracker that identifies gaps in competing listings; and Market Insights that provide category-level trend data.

-The ideal workflow combines both: use the pricing calculators to set profitable prices, then use the AI tools to create listings that rank for the right search terms.
-A perfectly priced product that no one finds is as unprofitable as a well-ranked product priced below cost.
-The tools on this hub support both sides of the equation.
+Use the pricing calculators to set profitable prices, then use the AI tools to create listings that rank for the right search terms.
+A product needs both math and discoverability: a hidden profitable item will not sell, and a popular item priced below cost loses money.

 After generating listing copy, use the text analysis and polish tools to check length, remove repetition, and tighten language.
 If you sell in multiple Etsy marketplaces, use the AI translator to create localized versions and then review them for marketplace-specific search behavior.
 Keywords that work on Etsy.com may not be the terms buyers search for on Etsy UK or Etsy France.